0xPolygonID/docs/docs/issuer/refresh-service/setup-guide.md

     </div>
   </details>

-2. Retrieve the credential through the PolygonID mobile application.
+2. Retrieve the credential through the optimismID mobile application.
 If the expiration date in the credential request was set in the past, the credential is supposed to be expired:

   <details>
     <summary>Expired credential</summary>